 Ms. Sovinski is a Registered Patent Attorney, Board Certified in Intellectual Property Law.
 She received her Juris Doctorate from Indiana University School of Law, Indianapolis, IN, where she was on the Deans List, was the winner of an International Law Review Writing Competition, and also received the CALI award for excellence.
 Ms. Sovinski is a native Floridian who proudly calls University of Central Florida her alma mater for her Bachelor of Science degree in Forensic Science, with a chemistry minor.
 Prior to attending law school, Ms. Sovinski was a forensic scientist, frequently testifying as an expert witness in the DNA and serological arts, and is co-author of numerous scientific publications in the field.

-Ms. Sovinski continues to volunteer as a regular speaker on intellectual property topics for various Central Florida small business and community organizations, is a member of the Florida and Georgia Bars, and is admitted to practice in the Middle District Court of Florida, the Northern District Court of Georgia, the 11th U.S. Circuit Court of Appeals, and the U.S. Supreme Court.
+Ms. Sovinski volunteers as a speaker on intellectual property topics for various Central Florida small business and community organizations, is a member of the Florida and Georgia Bars, and has been admitted to practice in the Middle District Court of Florida, the Northern District Court of Georgia, the 11th U.S. Circuit Court of Appeals, and the U.S. Supreme Court.

-Rebecca’s alma mater is the University of Central Florida where she received her B.A. in Legal Studies and is currently in the Graduate Certificate Nonprofit Management Program.
-Rebecca actively volunteers in diverse nonprofits from the United Way and several religious organizations.
-She also helps several nonprofits through consultation and creating volunteer management plans, writing grants, and strategic management plans.
+Rebecca’s alma mater is the University of Central Florida where she received her B.A. in Legal Studies and her Masters of Nonprofit Management.
+Rebecca actively volunteers in diverse nonprofits and helps them through consultation and creating volunteer management plans, budgeting, writing grants, and strategic management plans.

 Maria is a proud graduate of the University of Central Florida with a B.S. in Communications.
 She has previously worked in marketing and was a substitute teacher for many years.